ChungYuEricson/sport-game-schedule-desktop-app/README.md

 <img width="250" alt="viewed-by-age" src="https://github.com/user-attachments/assets/c750a472-f0fb-494a-8203-3c80e070901e" />

 ### Instructions for Grader
+### User Stories:

+#### Phase 0 & 1:
+During Phase 0 & 1, the project wants to create a manager to hold information of a match between 2 teams.

+- As a user, I want to be able to add players to team
+- As a user, I want to be able to remove players from team
+- As a user, I want to be able to add info of players as I create them.
+- As a user, I want to be able to view info of each player.
+- As a user, I want to be able to view who is on the team.
+- As a user, I want to be able to view by sorting info of players in team. i.e. quick view by player position/ age
+- As a user, I want to be able to update which team won.
+- As a user, I want to be able to save my progress (if I so choose)
+- As a user, I want to be able to be able to load my progress (if I so choose)
 - Please select Load Teams, there is already an existing json file, so it is easier to test functionality.
   - You can reload the state of my application by Load Teams
 - Select either manage team1 or team2